akazukin5151/train-passenger-distribution/README.md

 ## Potential extensions

-- Proper OD data (the current OD data is probably commuter tickets only)
 - Easily adjustable variables (the parameters used for the beta distributions and their weight is hardcoded in `stair_pdfs_sep` as above)
-- [Crowd simulation](https://en.wikipedia.org/wiki/Crowd_simulation) to model passengers dispersing throughout the train, as passengers do not mindlessly cluster together when there is space along the train
 - Consider that some alighting passengers will exit at a location close to the stairs they plan to go through (currently a uniform distribution is subtracted)
 - Consider that some passengers will board at a location convenient for their destination station
 - Consider variables such as shelter (for rainy weather)
+- Proper origin-destination data (the current OD data is probably commuter tickets only)
 - Evaluate model with real world data of passenger distributions
+- [Crowd simulation](https://en.wikipedia.org/wiki/Crowd_simulation) to model passengers dispersing throughout the train, as passengers do not mindlessly cluster together when there is space along the train

 ## Applications